 Example: A car speeds through a red light, striking and killing a boy who was crossing the street, and then flees the scene.
 Witnesses differ in their statements to police, but the officers decide to go with the majority opinion and arrest an individual who fits that description.
 Do they have the right suspect?
 Prosecutors will need some better evidence to convict.

 Involuntary manslaughter charges usually come out of situations where people are acting quickly without considering the possible consequences.
 Don't make the same mistake twice.
-Get a free case review by qualified local counsel to help you determine how to best defend yourself against these serious charges.
+Contact a local criminal defense attorney to help you determine how to best defend yourself against these serious charges.